 British Library: Virtual exhibitions

-Posted by jerry on January 20th, 2004 — Posted in History, Journal, Writing
+Posted by Jerry on January 20th, 2004 — Posted in History, Journal, Writing

 This morning, my partner Sharon pointed me to a new site from the British Library devoted to virtual exhibitions.
 The site has some lovely use of flash – tastefully restrained – which livens up the presentation enormously.